What has changed

 How to get help getting food/medicines?

-From Tuesday 24 March, Richmond Council (LBRuT) are launching a new helpline as a first response for residents, particularly those elderly and/or vulnerable without support networks, who need support to access medical/care services and food supplies.
+Richmond Council (LBRuT) have a helpline as a first response for residents, particularly those elderly and/or vulnerable without support networks, who need support to access medical/care services and food supplies.
 This is to help those most in need stay safe and well while they self-isolate at home.

 0208 871 6555 or